Pash: Literary works

 Khilre Hoey Varkey was posthumously published in 1989 after his death, followed by his journals and letters.
 A selection of his poems in Punjabi, Inkar, was published in Lahore in 1997.
 His poems have been translated in many languages including other Indian languages, Nepali and English.
+One of Pash's most popular and often cited poems is titled in Hindi Sabse Khatarnak hota hai hamare sapnon ka mar jaana - meaning: The most dangerous thing is the demise of our dreams.
+In 2005, this poem was included in NCERT's Hindi book for 11th standard.

-Poems written by Paarsh are popular in India, especially in Punjab and North India.
+Poems written by Pash are popular in India, especially in Punjab and North India.
 Recitations of his poems are often carried out, especially on the weekends close to his death anniversary.

-Sab Ton Khatarnaak

-One of Pash's most popular and often cited poems is titled ਸਬ ਤੋਂ ਖ਼ਤਰਨਾਕ ਹੁੰਦਾ ਹੈ ਸਾਡੇ ਸੁਪਨਿਆਂ ਦਾ ਮਰ ਜਾਣਾ। सबसे ख़तरनाक होता है हमारे सपनों का मर जाना (Sabse Khatarnak hota hai hamare sapnon ka mar jaana - meaning: The most dangerous thing is the demise of our dreams).

-In 2005, this poem was included in NCERT's Hindi book for 11th standard.